How does a custom mouthguard help with sleep apnea?

 A sleep dentist can learn a lot about you from this examination.
 For example, if you grind your teeth at night, or if the shape of your airway or septum gives you a higher likelihood of having sleep-disordered breathing, a sleep dentist will notice.
 A sleep dentist cannot make a formal diagnosis of obstructive sleep apnea, but will be able to refer you to a doctor specializing in sleep via their own network.

 This brings us to the next step: a visit to a physician who specializes in sleep medicine.You and the sleep physician can discuss your situation further, and if you decide that an oral appliance is the way to go, then your doctor will write a prescription for a custom-made mouthguard.
-Most medical insurance providers cover part of the cost of custom mouthguards.
+Most medical insurance providers cover part of the cost of custom mouthguards for sleep apnea.
 Your sleep dentist’s office can discuss how they coordinate with your medical insurance benefit plan.

 In order for your dentist to make a mouthguard that is just right for you, a custom mold of your teeth must be made.
 If you have ever had a mold of your teeth made for braces or a mouthguard for sports, it is the same kind of procedure.
 Many dentists are taking digital impressions with specialized equipment.
 This method is highly accurate, fast, and avoids the “tray with goop” part of making the custom mouthguard.
 The mold or the digital impression is then sent to a special dental lab where the appliance is fabricated.